 Nick has been selected to the “Rising Stars” list, published by Oregon Super Lawyers magazine, each year since 2013.
 He regularly presents and writes on a variety of insurance coverage issues.
 Additionally, he has been quoted in Law360, a publication that covers breaking news in insurance litigation and policy.

-Brian L. Gingerich joined the firm as “of counsel” on May 1, 2018.
-Brian brings over 25 years of experience representing business clients in transactions, entity formation and dissolution, human resources, risk management and litigation.
+Brian brings 30 years of experience representing business clients in transactions, entity formation and dissolution, human resources, risk management and litigation.

-Previously, as a shareholder with Schwabe Williamson & Wyatt, Brian represented a broad range of real estate and construction clients in all aspects of business administration.
+Previously, as a shareholder with a regional law firm, Brian represented a broad range of business, real estate and construction clients in all aspects of business administration.
 For several years prior to joining us, Brian served as in-house counsel for a regional construction company.
 In that role, Brian provided business, transactional, contracting and human resources advice.
-As an experienced litigator and business attorney with a strong construction industry background, Brian brings a unique set of skill and perspective to our construction clients.
+As an experienced litigator and business attorney with a strong construction industry background, Brian brings a unique set of skill and perspective to our construction and business clients.

-Brian brings all that experience to his alternative dispute resolution practice.
-He has represented stakeholders in transactions and in litigation, enabling him to understand the business considerations key to creating a zone of agreement to allow parties to settle disputes.
-Whether in arbitration or mediation, Brian’s experience and ability to confidently explain the risks of litigation allows parties to make practical and sound business decisions.
-Brian’s experience and approach follow that of our firm and will enhance our services in the real estate and construction industry.
+Brian also brings that experience to his alternative dispute resolution practice.
+He has represented stakeholders in transactions and in litigation, enabling him to understand the personal and business considerations that are often the key to creating a zone of agreement to allow parties to resolve disputes through mediation.
+Brian’s experience and ability to confidently explain the risks of litigation allows parties to make practical and sound business decisions.
+As an experienced trial lawyer, Brian understands the role of the neutral to facilitate the efficient and fair resolution of disputes through arbitration.